SURFING AROUND ORCAS IN RAGLAN

 - 5 min read

-A short very sweet getaway to Raglan with Pamela for surf, breaching orcas, unrivalled sunsets and learning what a rāhui is.
+A short very sweet getaway to Raglan for surf, breaching orcas, unrivalled sunsets and learning what a rāhui is.

-Kia ora!
-G'day, hey hey I'm Soph and this is the Sports Nut Soph blog.
-Today's journal entry is all about the first visit of 2025 to one of my favourite places in Aotearoa NZ: Raglan.
+Today's journal entry is all about the first visit of 2025 to one of my favourite places in Aotearoa New Zealand: Raglan.
 But before we begin, a little disclaimer (or skip the next bit and get straight to Where: When: What).

 As the name suggests, I'm mad about sports.
 I'm also a big fan of travelling.
 At some point I realised that I was travelling to certain places at certain times of the year for the purpose of doing certain sports.
 Mix that with being a creative *cue eye roll* taking a break from industry, I started craving a playful space to document my adventures, keep my skills in check, and keep people in the loop with goings on.
 So that's what this is, and it's evolving from here on out.
 The biggest plus would be if there's anything in what I share that gives you ideas or tips on where to go when and for what sport.
 That'd be RAD.
 Right, let's get into today's post...